 I bought my wife a book for Christmas called The Complete Beer Course: Boot Camp for Beer Geeks.
 I bought it because she asked for it.
-Yes, I’m a lucky human male.
+Indeed, I’m a lucky human male.
 Anyhoo, in the book, the editors’ top choices for beer bars in the nation were listed.
 Among them was The Happy Gnome in St. Paul.

 Surprised?
 Didn’t think so.
 The Happy Gnome’s legendary beer program is documented far and wide on the Internet, in print, via pigeons, wherever … but did you know the Gnome’s got a rock-solid breakfast game and a cocktail I think you’ll do a headstand over to boot?